Kids Christmas Appetizers

-When entertaining for the holiday it’s important to consider the pint-sized guests at your party.
+One of our favorite holiday traditions for the holidays are when we make the kids Christmas Appetizers.
+When entertaining for the holiday it’s important to consider the pint-sized guests (otherwise known as the kids) at your party.
 One way to make them feel special is to serve kid-friendly food in an area that they can easily access and help themselves.
 Bonus here is that when the kids are happy, the grown-ups at your celebration can enjoy some uninterrupted holiday cheer!

 Prep Time: 25 Min